SynapseIX/objective-iso8583/README.md

 		NSLog(@"%@:%@", elementName, ((ISODataElement *)[isoMessage2.dataElements objectForKey:elementName]).value);
 	}

 More examples of usage are included in the code.
-To build and parse standard ISO-8583 messages, pass 'nil' as argument value for methods that accept 'custonConfig' parameters.
+To build and parse standard ISO-8583 messages, pass 'nil' as argument value for methods that accept 'customConfig' parameters.